Green Transportation Capital

 Criterion for the Green Transportation Capital Grant program include:

-• Scalability, sustainability, and support – Project advances the green transportation goals of the transit agency, and the extent to which the transit agency has coordinated with necessary partners to successfully implement the project
+• Scalability, sustainability, and support: Responses clearly describe how the project advances the green transportation goals of the transit agency, the scalability of the project, and the extent to which the transit agency has coordinated with necessary partners to successfully implement the project.

-• Readiness to proceed and schedule – Applicant can feasibly successfully implement proposed project by June 30, 2025
+• Readiness to proceed and schedule: Applicant can feasibly and successfully implement the proposed project by the end of the grant period.

 Awards